Miron Constantinescu: Early life

 Constantinescu was said to be born in Chișinău, Bessarabia, at a time when the region was experiencing the aftermath of the October Revolution.
 (During the same month, the Moldavian Democratic Republic was proclaimed, leading to the union of Bessarabia with the Kingdom of Romania).
-According to fellow communist Alexandru Bârlădeanu, Constantinescu was born in Odessa.
+According to fellow communist Alexandru Bârlădeanu, Constantinescu was born in Odesa.
 Widely believed to be an illegitimate son of the geologist Gheorghe Munteanu-Murgoci, Constantinescu retreated to a Romanian Orthodox monastery a short while after receiving his bachelor's degree.

 According to Bârlădeanu, Constantinescu used this period to decide between siding with the fascist Iron Guard and joining the PCR.
 In 1935, he joined the Union of Communist Youth, UTC (youth wing of the PCR), and became involved in agitprop campaigns.
 During the 1930s, he attended the University of Bucharest's Faculty of Letters and Philosophy, becoming one of sociologist Dimitrie Gusti's most notable students.

 With Bârlădeanu, Grigore Preoteasa, Gheorghe Rădulescu, Constanța Crăciun, and others, Constantinescu founded the anti-fascist Frontul Studențesc Democrat (FSD, the Students' Democratic Front) in 1935.
 The group was, in effect, an outlet of the Communist Party — its entire leadership continued to carry party work throughout the FSD's existence.
 The following year, as the UTC was dissolved, Constantinescu was among the few of its members to continue political activity in PCR ranks.
 In 1938, during the National Renaissance Front regime established by King Carol II, the Communist Party ordered him to reestablish the UTC.
 He was among the few intellectuals at the forefront of party activities.